cdapio/cdap/docs/loom-docs/source/faq/provisioner.rst

 on a node at any given time, you will never need more provisioners than the number of concurrent node creations you need to support.
-However, because work on a cluster is broken up into stages, and because not all cluster nodes will be busy in each stage, a decent rule of thumb is to take the average number of concurrent node creations you need to support and multiply it by the average dominant node type cluster share across your clusters.
-By dominant node type cluster share, we mean the percentage of a cluster taken up by the most common type of node in the cluster.
+However, because work on a cluster is broken up into stages, and because not all cluster nodes will be busy in each stage, a decent rule of thumb is to take the average number of concurrent node creations you need to support and multiply it by the average dominant node share across your clusters.
+By dominant node share, we mean the percentage of a cluster taken up by the most common type of node in the cluster.
 For example, in a hadoop cluster, most of the cluster consists of slaves (datanodes, nodemanagers, etc).
 If your slaves take up 80% of your clusters, your dominant node type cluster share is 0.80.
 So if you are normally creating 100 nodes at any given point in time, and you only